 I like Milan.
+As we arrived at night, we stay in a hotel near the train station and explore from there.
 We walk down streets, through parks and stare in shop windows.
-It’s old and big and seems confident in itself.
+The city is old and big and seems confident in itself.
 The people we see live here and work here.
 And, as we wander just a little further, we soon find ourselves relying on our rather scant knowledge of Italian.
-Still, Matt manages to get a decent haircut and we have pizza and wine for lunch (eight euros for the haircut and six for lunch; prices seem to drop considerably a bit out of town).
+Still, Matt manages to get a decent haircut in Chinatown and we have pizza and wine for lunch (eight euros for the haircut and six for lunch; prices seem to drop considerably a bit out of town).

 During our walk we eventually and perhaps predictably manage to get lost.
 We haven’t gotten data working on our phones yet, so we look at the map our hotel gave us.
 We can’t find the street we’re on – it turns out we’ve walked off the map.
 We look at the street signs, get vaguely confused and eventually consult a compass (yes, Matt has a compass app on his phone) to figure out how to get back.